KattaKanishka/Lexical-Scoping/README.md

 ***Example: Caching the Mean of a Vector***

-In this example we introduce the "<<- operator" which can be used to assign a value to an object in an environment that is different from the current environment.
+In this example we introduce the <<- operator which can be used to assign a value to an object in an environment that is different from the current environment.
 Below are two functions that are used to create a special object that stores a numeric vector and caches its mean.

 The first function, makeVector creates a special "vector", which is really a list containing a function to